vitomurgida/wav_spectrum/README.md

 Use wav_fft.py to compute the spectrum of your .wav file.

 wav_fft.py is a simple Python code which reads an audio recording in .wav format and computes the frequency spectrum of the signal.
-To compute the fft, it makes use of the function in compute_fft.py test_compute_fft.py contains a code used to validate compute_fft.py, using an analytical signal for which harmonics amplitudes and frequencies can be calculated by hand.
+To compute the fft, it makes use of the function in compute_fft.py.
+The latter is validated in compute_fft.py, using an analytical signal for which harmonics amplitudes and frequencies can be calculated by hand.

 It outputs:
 - original signal time history